UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Judith_Mills.md

 **Mills:**

 If we think it . . .
 The A Level, no; you couldn’t really influence what was on that at all.
-When it was the B/Tec, which was another awarding body, which did—now, what were they called in those days?
+When it was the BTec, which was another awarding body, which did—now, what were they called in those days?
 National Diploma and Higher National Diploma, they were called, and National Certificate.
 To a certain extent, yes, you could.
 There would be . . .